 - Make Plans for Special Events – If your child has a special event coming up soon, you should plan on doing your best to be there for your child.
 If you haven’t heard of “The Spoon Theory“, I highly recommend that you check it out.
 Basically, it says that each day you are allotted a certain number of spoons and as you go through the day, you slowly use up your spoons.
 However, if you have a bad day you can easily use up your spoons just taking care of your own daily need.
 If you are lucky and have any extra spoons left at the end of the day, you can carry over to use the next day.
 As you are planning your week, do everything in your power to save a few extra spoons for the special event.
 To save up extra spoons you might end up taking it easy during the week so that you have the energy to go to your child’s special event.

 - Don’t Forget to Take Your Medication – If you know that you are going to be more active on a certain day, don’t forget to bring your medications with you.
 In fact, you can pre-medicate before you go on your outing, so that you don’t let your pain get out of control.
 If you take narcotics or other heavy duty pain medications, make sure that you don’t get behind the wheel on the car.
 Even though the medications are prescribed legally, you can still be charged with driving while impaired.
+And, if you find your medication isn’t working as it should, don’t be afraid to try something new.
+If you’re looking to experiment with cannabis, and it’s legal to do so where you are, you may wish to take a look at this Ardent FX coupon code which can help you to create a form of the drug that you can mix into food, for example, to make taking it really easy.

 - Focus on What You Can Do – Negative thinking can quickly ruin your child’s mood, get their hopes up, or make them think that you don’t care about the things that are important to them.
 Instead of focusing on the things that you can’t do, turn it around and come up with an alternative list of ideas of things that you can do.
 For example, your child wants you to take him to the park so that he can play.
 Remember that even if you can’t play with him at the park, you can sit on the bench and watch him play.